 Balinese cats tend to be very vocal, active, and intelligent.
-They love to play and their infinite curious means they need plenty of enrichment through toys and scratching posts.
-They love to climb up as high as they can so providing them with high perches to scale will save your home furnishings from destruction.
+They love to play, and their infinite curiosity means they need plenty of enrichment through toys and scratching posts.
+They love to climb up as high as they can, so providing them with high perches to scale will save your home furnishings from destruction.
 Their cleverness makes them rather easy to train.
 The positive reinforcement method is a great way to start training your Balinese to do tricks.

 These cats love having company.
 They don’t like to be left to their own devices for too long as this can lead to stress, anxiety, and potentially destructive behaviors.
 Balinese cats can thrive in homes with children and other pets provided that proper introduction protocols are followed.
 They can be rather demanding of their attention and friendship and are fiercely loyal.

 Balinese cats are very athletic and agile.
 They’re often found hitching a ride on the shoulders of any willing family member.

 Balinese cats have a medium-length silky coat.
 They do shed with the seasons, but their coat doesn’t call for much maintenance from you.
 The absence of an undercoat means their fur won’t get tangled.

 Their tails should have a plume or fringe of longer hair.
 The Balinese eyes can range from a pale blue color to violet and the intensity of the color can change throughout their lifespan.

 Kittens are born pure white and will develop visible color points as they age.
 You can identify the color point in kittens by looking at their paw pad (toe bean) color.
 Kittens with pink pads will have chocolate or lilac points while those with darker pads will have blue and seal points.
 These colored points will show in the colder parts of their body such as their face, paws, ears, and tail.